Tumor lysis syndrome: Risk factors

 Risk factors for tumor lysis syndrome depend on several different characteristics of the patient, the type of cancer, and the type of chemotherapy used.

 Tumor characteristics: Tumors with a high cell turnover rate, rapid growth rate, and high tumor bulk tend to be more associated with the development of tumor lysis syndrome.
 The most common tumors associated with this syndrome are poorly differentiated lymphomas (such as Burkitt's lymphoma), other Non-Hodgkin Lymphomas (NHL), acute lymphoblastic leukemia (ALL), and acute myeloid leukemia (AML).
 Chronic lymphocytic leukemia (CLL) with large lymph node masses (greater than 10 cm) or greater than 5 cm with lymphocytosis is associated with a higher risk of TLS.

 Patient characteristics: Certain patient-related factors may increase the risk of tumor lysis syndrome.
 These factors include chronic kidney disease, older age, dehydration, and other issues affecting urinary flow or the acidity of urine.
 Use of certain medications such as Non-steroidal anti-inflammatory drugs (NSAIDs) or other medications which may damage the kidneys increases the risk of TLS.

 Chemotherapy characteristics: Intensive induction chemotherapy (the initiation dose) that is highly effective and cytotoxic (leading to cancer cell death) has a higher risk of tumor lysis syndrome.
 The chemotherapeutic drugs anthracycline and cytarabine have a higher risk as well.
-Venetoclax (a chemotherapeutic regiment often used in the treatment of B-cell lymphomas) has a high risk of TLS.
+Venetoclax (a chemotherapeutic regimen often used in the treatment of B-cell lymphomas) has a high risk of TLS.
 Radiation therapy for cancer is less commonly associated with TLS.

 Chemosensitive tumors, such as lymphomas, carry a higher risk for the development of tumor lysis syndrome as they are more responsive to a chemotherapy agent.
 Usually, the precipitating medication regimen includes combination chemotherapy, but TLS can be triggered in cancer patients by steroid treatments, and sometimes without any treatment—in this case the condition is referred to as "spontaneous tumor lysis syndrome".